csc-training/summerschool/gpu-openmp/docs/06_OpenMP_interoperability.md

 - Often it may be useful to integrate the accelerated OpenMP code with other accelerated libraries
 - MPI: MPI libraries are GPU-aware
-- HIP/CUDA: It is possible to mix OpenMP and HIP/CUDA
+- HIP: It is possible to mix OpenMP and HIP
     - Use OpenMP for memory management
     - Introduce OpenMP in existing GPU code
-    - Use HIP/CUDA for tightest kernels, otherwise OpenMP
+    - Use HIP for tightest kernels, otherwise OpenMP
-- Numerical GPU libraries: CUBLAS, CUFFT, MAGMA, CULA...
+- Numerical GPU libraries: HIPBLAS, HIPFFT, ...
 - Thrust, etc.